Anza, Orkla House Care

-Orkla House Care in Bankeryd manufactures brushes and rollers with high quality, both used by professionals and “do-it-yourselfers”.
-The products are know under several different retail names, depending on the market; Anza (Sweden), Jordan (Norway), Spekter (Denmark) and Hamilton (UK).
+Orkla House Care in Bankeryd manufactures high quality brushes and rollers, for use by both professionals and “DIYers” alike.
+The products are known under several different retail names, depending on the market; Anza (Sweden), Jordan (Norway), Spekter (Denmark) and Hamilton (UK).
 140 employees out of the total of 250, works at the factory in Bankeryd.
 The production started in 1946.

-Anza is owned by Orkla since 2012, and is since a part of Orkla House Care AB.
-Due to the changed owners, there were new demands for the maintenance department.
-In January 2016, the maintenance manager Stefan Svensson was employed to structure the whole maintenance department.
-He almost started from scratch and after six months the department were up to full capacity, showing good result.
+Anza has been owned by Orkla since 2012, and is now a part of Orkla House Care AB.
+Due to the change in owners, new demands were placed on the maintenance department.
+In January 2016, the maintenance manager, Stefan Svensson, was recruited to restructure the entire maintenance department.
+He started almost from scratch and, after six months, the department was up to full capacity and showing good results.

 Invite all suppliers

-There are four people in the maintenance department, including two longtimers with extensive experience and detailed knowledge of the facility.
-Stefan has also two persons from the external supplier CM El.
+There are four people in the maintenance department, including two long-timers with extensive experience and detailed knowledge of the facility.
+Stefan also has two persons working for him from the external supplier, CM El.
 To ensure a smooth working process, they all work in MaintMaster:

-The advantages of letting a supplier work directly in the maintenance system are many.
-But above all it is the overview of time reporting and the consumption of spare parts that provides Stefan with a clear picture of the costs.
-CM EL’s office has also recognized the benefits of a single system and they now add forecasts for purchases with a far greater accuracy than previously.
+There are many advantages in letting a supplier work directly in the maintenance system.
+But, above all, it is the overview of the time reporting and the consumption of spare parts that provides Stefan with a clear picture of the costs.
+CM EL’s office has also recognized the benefits of a single system and they now provide purchasing forecasts with a far greater accuracy than was the case previously.
 Stefan continues:

-“By entering the number of the work order directly on the invoice makes it possible to easily monitor the jobs that has been completed, and to match it against our own records.”
+– Entering the number of the work order directly on the invoice makes it possible to monitor easily the jobs that have been completed, and to match them against our own records.

-Order and structure are key issues for well functioning maintenance.
-One of the first things Stefan started with was to organize the work shop for the maintenance department.
-Removing unecessary stuff, replacing items, etc. The results are given in the images below.
-One of the biggest challenges now is to manage and bring the same order to their stockroom:
+Order and structure are key issues for well-functioning maintenance.
+One of the first things Stefan started with was organizing the workshop for the maintenance department.
+Removing unnecessary stuff, replacing items, etc. The results are shown in the images below.
+One of their biggest challenges now, is to manage and bring the same order to the stockroom:

-Having the ability to organize a maintenance department from scratch is a dream for many.
+Having the opportunity to organize a maintenance department from scratch is a dream for many.